ssteuteville/react-selection-hooks/README.md

 const items = Array.from({ length: 10 })
   .map((_, i) => ({ key: `Key ${i}` }));

-const getKey = item => item.key;
+// for best performance this should be memoized or const const getKey = item => item.key;

 const MyComponent: React.FC = () => {